ayush-pandey/ayush-pandey.github.io/toggle_switch/toggle_blog.md

 ![iss_model](leaky_expression.PNG)

 ### Convergence under disturbances
 For bounded disturbances in the ODEs above, we can derive conditions for the norm of the state vector and its convergence rate.
+Here, P is the matrix obtained in Lyapunov function, refer to the technical report (linked below) for the proof.
 ![convergence](iss_math.png)

 ### Discussion